pvcraven/arcade_book/source/labs/lab_07_user_control/user_control.rst

 * In the case of the game controller and the keyboard, make sure to add checks so that your object does not move off-screen and get lost.
 * Add a sound effect for when the user clicks the mouse button.
-* Add a sound effect for when the user bumps into the edge of the screen.
+* Add a different sound effect for when the user bumps into the edge of the screen.

+When you are done, make sure you commit your sound effects in what you turn in!
+Otherwise your program can't be graded.

 .. _Arcade Starting Template: http://arcade.academy/examples/starting_template.html